 SAP’s move into the database layer was based on inaccurate information.
 Oracle acquired its way into the application layer.
 This is something I am not a fan of for several reasons: as acquisitions lead to concentrations of markets, and concentrations of markets invariably lead to less competition and lock-in.

 This lesson needs to be relearned by every generation.
 But Oracle did have real applications that had real value propositions.
-So while I disagree with whether Oracle’s massive acquisition spree should have been approved by the Federal Trade Commission (which seems to spend most of its time eating donuts and taking long naps), it was not in itself deceptive, except that Oracle promised to add value to its acquisitions, when it really didn’t.
+So while I disagree with whether Oracle’s massive acquisition spree should have been approved by the Federal Trade Commission (which seems to spend most of its time eating donuts and taking long naps), it was not in itself deceptive.
+Except that Oracle promised to add value to its acquisitions, when it didn’t.

 - Market Inefficiency